quailyquaily/quaily-docs/docs/writer/widget-settings.md

 # Widget Settings

-Widget offer a way to embed Quail's subscription form on your website.
+Widget offer a way to embed Quaily's subscription form on your website.
 This document will guide you through the process of setting up widgets.

 Visit List's "List Settings - General - Widget Settings" to set up Widget's layout, style, and other settings.